lgeorgieff/ccbuild/README.md

  -u|--unit UNIT_NAME      Filters the units that are taken into account for the
                           compilation process.
 All other units are ignored.
                           You may specify multiple units.
+                          If no unit is specified, all units defined in the configuration files will be processed.
 ```

 # Configuration Files